AI-POWERED DOCS

 - Alignment set up and tracking reliably

-- Inspection regions drawn: small, well-positioned, named
+- Regions of Interest (ROIs) drawn: small, well-positioned, named

 - Output rules configured: pass/fail matches expectations